-Setting out from the wonderful East Sussex coastline you will see coastal delights, sea life, bird life and plant life, as you make your way over the cliff tops with wonderful sea views.
-Heading into Kent you’ll see the unusual shingle landscape of Dungeness, which is home to some of the rarest birds and wildlife.
-Visit one of the three lighthouses in Dungeness and take a ride along the Romney, Hythe and Dymchurch railway.
+Set out from the wonderful East Sussex coastline and head into Kent where you’ll discover the unusual shingle landscape of Dungeness, home to rare birds, insects and plants.
+Visit the Old Lighthouse and take a ride along the Romney, Hythe and Dymchurch railway.

 Making your way further along the coast, discover the Martello towers of Dymchurch and the pretty market town of Hythe packed full of independent boutiques, tea rooms and hidden cobbled walkways.

-The end point is Ramsgate a grand seaside town with a fantastic beach, and a Royal Harbour packed full of small niche businesses to discover.
+The endpoint is Ramsgate a grand seaside town with a fantastic beach, and a Royal Harbour packed full of small niche businesses.
 With a whole host of places to eat and stay you won’t be stuck for choice – it’s a perfect end to your walk.